JackRYoung/PM_Backtester/readme.txt

   edit the 'path' variable underneath the import statements in the main file,
-      to correspond to the location on your pc where you would like the data folder to be located. add your name in a single line comment in the main file
+      to correspond to the location on your pc where you would like the data folder to be located.